Skip to content

 4. Temperature Awareness

-• Limit prolonged use of hot tubs, saunas, or placing laptops on the groin.
+• Limit prolonged use of hot tubs, saunas, or laptop placement on the groin.

-• Use condoms to reduce risk of sexually transmitted infections.
+• Use condoms to reduce the risk of sexually transmitted infections (STIs).

-• Routine STI screening is recommended if at higher risk.
+• Undergo regular STI screening if at risk.

-• Maintain a healthy weight—obesity is linked to hormonal imbalance and metabolic changes.
+• Maintain a healthy weight—obesity is linked to hormone imbalances and reproductive dysfunction.

 7. Professional Check-Ups

-• Annual or biannual checkups with a primary doctor or urologist, especially if you notice changes.
+• Have annual or biannual check-ups with a primary care doctor or urologist, especially if you notice changes in your scrotal area.

 What Risks or Harms Can Affect the Scrotum?

-• Testicular atrophy (shrinking due to untreated torsion or infection).
+• Testicular shrinkage (atrophy from untreated torsion or infection)

 Myths vs. Facts Table